-The Amended and Restated Incentive Compensation Plan (referred to in this Proxy Statement as the Incentive Plan) originally became effective on March 26, 2012, was amended and restated on April 12, 2021, subject to shareholder approval, and was most recently approved by shareholders on July 21, 2021.
+The Amended and Restated Incentive Compensation Plan (referred to in this Proxy Statement as the Incentive Plan) originally became effective on March 26, 2012, was amended and restated on April 10, 2023, subject to shareholder approval, and was most recently approved by shareholders on June 2, 2023.

-On April 10, 2023, the Board approved, subject to shareholder approval at the Annual Meeting, an amendment of the Incentive Plan (the "Amendment") to increase the share reserve (the number of shares of Common Stock authorized for issuance) under the Incentive Plan.
-In addition to the Amendment, the Board on April 10, 2023 approved other, minor amendments, which were not subject to shareholder approval and became effective immediately, to the Incentive Plan to reflect developments in equity compensation practices, including those of the Company.
+On April 10, 2024, the Board approved, subject to shareholder approval at the Annual Meeting, an amendment of the Incentive Plan (the "Amendment") to increase the share reserve (the number of shares of Common Stock authorized for issuance) under the Incentive Plan.

 The Board recommends a vote FOR the approval of the Amendment.
 Executed proxies will be voted FOR the approval of the Amendment unless shareholders specify otherwise in their proxies.
 The approval of the Amendment requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.
 Broker non-votes and abstentions will be treated as shares present for purposes of determining the presence of a quorum but will have no effect on the vote for the approval of the Amendment.
-Upon the shareholders' approval of the Amendment, the number of shares of Common Stock authorized for issuance under the Incentive Plan will be increased by 250,000 shares, which will increase the total number of shares of Common Stock authorized for issuance pursuant to the Incentive Plan from 2,750,000 to 3,000,000.
+Upon the shareholders' approval of the Amendment, the number of shares of Common Stock authorized for issuance under the Incentive Plan will be increased by 250,000 shares, which will increase the total number of shares of Common Stock authorized for issuance pursuant to the Incentive Plan from 3,000,000 to 3,250,000.

 The Incentive Plan is intended to attract, motivate, and retain highly competent, effective, and loyal employees, non-employee directors, and independent contractors in order to create per share intrinsic value for shareholders.
 The purpose of amending the Incentive Plan is to provide for additional shares of Common Stock to be made available for the grants of restricted stock, restricted stock units, stock options, and other stock-based or cash-based awards to our non-employee directors, key employees, and independent contractors who are selected by the Compensation Committee for participation in the Incentive Plan.
-All employees (approximately 2,000 individuals), independent contractors, and four non-employee directors of the Company are currently eligible to receive grants under the Incentive Plan.
+All employees (approximately 2,200 individuals), independent contractors (approximately 200 individuals), and five non-employee directors of the Company are currently eligible to receive grants under the Incentive Plan.

 The text of the Incentive Plan as proposed to be amended by the Amendment, marked to show the changes to be effected by the Amendment, is set forth in Annex A to this Proxy Statement, and the description set forth herein of the material provisions of the Incentive Plan and the Amendment is qualified in its entirety by reference to the text of the Incentive Plan as proposed to be amended by the Amendment, as set forth in Annex A to this Proxy Statement.
-If our shareholders do not approve the Amendment, the Amendment will not take effect, and the Incentive Plan will remain in effect under its current terms, including the 2,750,000 maximum number of shares of Common Stock authorized for issuance pursuant to the Incentive Plan.
+If our shareholders do not approve the Amendment, the Amendment will not take effect, and the Incentive Plan will remain in effect under its current terms, including the 3,000,000 maximum number of shares of Common Stock authorized for issuance pursuant to the Incentive Plan.